matjam/smoothpaper/README.md

 ## Limitations

-- Does not work on multi-monitor setups as it currently finds the first screen and sets the wallpaper for that screen only.
-Should be easy to fix, but I don't have a multi-monitor setup to test with.
+- Multimonitor only works for Wayland as I have not bothered to implement support in X11 as I don't use it anymore.
 - Any X11 Window Manager that renders to the desktop will have problems.
 I think its because I am creating a layer just above the bottom layer or something like that.